U.S. Security Assistance to Ukraine

 Summary:

 The United States has been a leading provider of security assistance to Ukraine, particularly since Russia launched its renewed and expanded invasion of Ukraine on February 24, 2022.
-From 2014, when Russia first invaded Ukraine, through January 25, 2023, the United States has committed more than $29.9 billion in security assistance “to help Ukraine preserve its territorial integrity, secure its borders, and improve interoperability with NATO.”
-Of this amount, the Biden Administration has committed more than $27.1 billion in security assistance since the start of the 2022 war.
+From 2014, when Russia first invaded Ukraine, through December 27, 2023, the United States committed more than $47 billion in security assistance to support “Ukraine’s efforts to defend itself against Russia’s aggression, secure its borders, and improve interoperability with NATO,” according to the U.S. Department of State.
+Of this amount, the Biden Administration has committed about $44.2 billion in security assistance since February 2022.

 Further information: